ryan-mahoney/Framework/docs/separation/index.rst

 			type: 'Collection'

-For this binding, Separation will send and HTTP GET request to the url:
+For this binding, Layout will send and HTTP GET request to the url:

 %dataAPI%/json-data/blogs/all/10/0/{"display_date":-1}